wp-plugins/maxgalleria/readme.txt

 = Features at a Glance =
 MaxGalleria is stuffed full of all the features and functionality you need to easily create and manage your image and video galleries in WordPress.

-* Responsive galleries
+* Responsive WordPress galleries
 * Unlimited number of galleries
-* Native integration with WP media manager
+* Native integration with WordPress media manager and extensions with our included Media Library Plus
 * Select multiple images from media manager
 * Add images from your computer
 * Import galleries from NextGEN